 Work at eye-level – everything in this display is at eye-level, there are no distracting elements in the corner of the display.
 The focal point is the bike, so that’s where the display draws your attention.

-Now you’ve seen some inspiring displays; you should be ready to go and plan your easter display.
+Now you’ve seen some inspiring displays; you should be ready to go and plan your retail Easter display.
 Remember out top nine tips, so you get off to the best possible start:

 View our Easter collection and stock up in time for the festivities!